-National Distinguished Achievement Award
+National Distinguished Service Award

-The National Distinguished Achievement Award is presented to a CWRA member or past member who has provided distinguished service to or in the Canadian water resource community.
+The National Distinguished Service Award is presented to a CWRA member or past member who has provided distinguished service to or in the Canadian water resource community.
 Criteria includes, but is not limited to, the recognition of the individual from more than one area, long and distinguished service to CWRA, participation on the national stage, specific initiatives, particular scientific achievements, outstanding success in a water resource field.

 The CWRA Student and Young Professional (SYP) Award recognizes exemplary contributions to CWRA by a student or young professional.
 This award is intended to honour the individuals who go beyond the ordinary scope of work to contribute time and effort in support of CWRA SYP activities locally and/or nationally, therefore raising the overall general awareness of both CWRA and SYP.
 Nominations by Branch Presidents should be submitted to the Awards Committee for the annual CWRA National Conference for evaluation and selection of a winner.

 2021 SYP Award Presentation

 For over seventy years, Hoskin Scientific has been a supplier of testing and monitoring instrumentation to the Canadian market.
 With offices in Vancouver, Burlington, and Montreal, Hoskin customers are able to receive local sales and technical support in our three major departments: Environmental; Materials Testing; and Instrumentation.
 This award is presented annually at the CWRA National Conference to the student whose poster is chosen as the Best Student Poster at the conference.

 Lake Sampling in Nunavik